openapi-library/OpenAPIValidators/README.md

   });
 });
 ```
-We would like to support a Jest matcher instead, but haven't had time to write one.
-If there is demand for it, please let us know by [raising an issue](https://github.com/RuntimeTools/chai-openapi-response-validator/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=).
-Of course, a PR would be very welcome!
+We are open to writing a Jest matcher if there is demand for it.
+Please let us know by [raising an issue](https://github.com/RuntimeTools/chai-openapi-response-validator/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=)!

 ## Contributing